epics-modules/opcua/OPC_UA_Security.md

 In the basic, explicit form, trusting a certificate usually means that the certificate (file) is moved into a specific folder in the certificate store.

-Alternatively, using certificate authorities (CAs), a certificate is trusted if it is signed by a trusted CA. This approach is preferable for a larger installation, as it does not require updating all servers and clients when new peers with new certificates are added.
+When using certificate authorities (CAs), a certificate is trusted if it is signed by a trusted CA. This approach is preferable for a larger installation, as it does not require updating all servers and clients when new peers with new certificates are added.

+A good analogy to certificates are passports: In a world with only a handful people, fabricating your passport yourself is reasonable.
+In reality, it helps a lot that passports are fabricated by a government agency and this fact can be verified by checking holograms, watermarks etc.

+### Self-signed Certificates

+Servers often come with preloaded self-signed server certificates and a setting that will generously trust any valid self-signed client certificate.
+Generic clients typically offer an easy way to create a self-signed client certificate.

+These settings are intended to get users started with security easily and create minimal frustration during development.
+These "simple" self-signed certificates are good enough for securing the communication, but they are not very practical for authentication: every self-signed certificate must be trusted explicitly - or be accepted by default.

 ### Communication Security